uswds/uswds-site/_components/form-controls/12-time-picker.md

 title: Time picker
 parent: Form controls
 order: 12
-lead: A time picker helps users select a time of day.
+lead: A time picker helps users select a specific time.
 initProps:
-  - property: data-min-time
+  - property: "`data-min-time`"
     element: .usa-time-picker
-    effect: The start time that would be used for the time picker combo-box options.
+    description: The start time that would be used for the time picker combo-box options.
 Given in `hh:mm` 24 hour format.
 The default is `00:00`.
-  - property: data-max-time
+  - property: "`data-max-time`"
     element: .usa-time-picker
-    effect: The end time that would be used for the time picker combo-box options.
+    description: The end time that would be used for the time picker combo-box options.
 Given in `hh:mm` 24 hour format.
 The default is `23:59`.
-  - property: data-step
+  - property: "`data-step`"
     element: .usa-time-picker
-    effect: The number of minutes between options.
+    description: The number of minutes between options.
 The minimum is 1 minute.
 The default is 30 minutes.
 ---

 {% include code/preview.html component="time-picker" %}